open-politics/open-politics/README.md

 - [License](#license)

 # Why Open Politics Exists
-- All things regarding politics, be they news, conflicts, relationships, legislative procedures, or documents, are hard to understand.
-Many people don't have the time to read through all the documents and news articles necessary to gain a broad and well-informed understanding of a political situation.
+- All things regarding politics, be they news, conflicts or legislative procedures, are hard to keep track of.
+Its hard to find the time to read through all the documents and news articles necessary to gain a broad and well-informed understanding of political situations.
+Technology offers great possibilities to make such processes more accessible.
+Recently, the advent of Large Language Models has extended the capabilities of textual analysis and understanding.
+Especially with the ability to formulate tasks in natural language opens up new possibilities for analysing text data.
+- This project aims to combine the best of natural language LLM interfacing and classical Data Science methods to build tools that provide a comprehensive overview of political topics, including summaries of news articles, information about political actors, and the relationships between them.
 - The goal of this project is to make politics more accessible and understandable for everyone through the means of data science and AI.

 ### Update: SSARE Release
 #### [SSARE - (Semantic Search Article Recommendation Engine)](https://github.com/JimVincentW/SSARE)
 SSARE is Open Politics' data aggregation system and vector storage endpoint.
 It aims to create up-to-date and relevant datasets for the LLMs to work with.
 A microservice infrastructure continuously scrapes news sites and stores them in a vector storage and a relational database (Postgres).
 Sources can be added with Python scripts which yield a dataframe with: URL | Headline | Paragraphs | Source.
 Just clone the service, add your scripts and bring your own data endpoint into production.

-#### The Webapp:
+### The Webapp:
-The Django Webapp should basically run scripts and hack together HTMX template renderings.
+This Django Webapp should basically run scripts and hack together HTMX template renderings.
+The idea is a collection of analysis scripts.
-The requirements for each script can be very different.
-And because this project aims to incorporate a wide range of data science and AI tools, the scripts can be very different in their nature.
+The requirements for each script and their underlying methods can be very different in their nature.
 Also, the community should be able to contribute their own scripts and tools.
-HTMX is a great way to render the output of these scripts in a clean and fast way.
+Javascript is too much overhead for this project.
+HTMX is a great way to render the output of these scripts in a clean and fast way, and everybody can just contribute their methods with full HTML designs.
+We will shortly release a contribution tutorial how you can pack your script and connect it to the platform.

-## Engage!
-Developer Jour Fixe
+## Want to engage?
+Look into our Developer Jour Fixe!
 - Interested in the project?
 Want to contribute?
 Share a thought?
 - Every Wednesday 15:30 Berlin Time
 - [Discord Server](https://discord.gg/KAFPp2KQ?event=1219348620860588123)